sippy-platform/mellow-css/mellow-css/hugo/content/layout/grid.md

 {{</example>}}

 ## Column spans
-By using the `col-*`-classes, you can tell a grid item to span multiple columns.
+By using the `col-*` classes, you can tell a grid item to span multiple columns.

 {{<example class="docs-preview-grid">}}
 <div class="grid grid-12">